piksels-and-lines-orchestra/plo/worklog.md

 Sunday, 11th
 ===============================

-Made the sequence change triggering in the sound server more general,
+Jon made the sequence change triggering in the sound server more general, and made the sequences be automatically generated based on a deterministic pseudo-random algorithm.

-Implemented sample-based event sounds in SuperCollider sound server.
+Also implemented sample-based event sounds in SuperCollider sound server.
 Basically the same thing as existed from the lyd-based C code, just integerated with rest of the system.